 -Pull it off

-The locking lever is easy to move; very little air escapes from the valve when connecting and disconnecting.
-There's a handy air bleed button built in to the head to make minor pressure adjustments.
+The locking lever is easy to move, very little air escapes from the valve when connecting and disconnecting.
+There's a handy air bleed button built into the head to make minor pressure adjustments.
 The air hose is 34 inches long, right in the middle of the pack in this regard…perhaps if the AerGun were going to be even easier to use, they could make the hose a few inches longer, but we feel like we're really nitpicking at this point.
-It's the simplest experience with pump attachment and detachment that we've ever seen.

 The gauge on the AerGun is adequate, and does its job, but is entirely underwhelming.
-Cased in grey plastic, with a face only two inches in diameter, and black numbers on a white background in what appears to be roughly 8-point Arial font, it looks like the template one would start with when beginning to design a pressure gauge…before they got to the design part.
+Cased in grey plastic, with a face only 2 inches in diameter, and black numbers on a white background in what appears to be roughly 8-point Arial font, it looks like the template one would start with when beginning to design a pressure gauge…but the design part never happened.
 Reading the pressure while standing up above this pump can be challenging in anything less than full bright lighting.
 In fairness to the simple-if-unexciting design, the gauge is plenty easy to read up close, and the outside casing spins around to adjust a handy little red guide arrow.
 Setting the desired pressure up-close, then standing up to pump until needle meets arrow, makes the gauge easier to use and scores it a couple of extra points.
 The plastic casing also feels relatively sturdy and secure relative to the materials used

 The inflation speed for this pump fell right in the middle of the pack in our tests.
-It's a relatively compact floor pump, so the trade-off is a couple of extra pushes of the handle compared to taller pumps like the JoeBlow, Lezyne Steel Floor Drive, or Sigtuna.
+It's a relatively compact floor pump, so the trade-off is a couple of extra pushes of the handle compared to taller pumps like the JoeBlow Sport III, Lezyne Steel Floor Drive, or Blackburn Piston 4.
 Testers were able to pump up to high pressures with ease.
 Pumping speed may also be slightly negatively affected by a bit of a wobble during the downward thrust of the handle, due to a less sturdy base than other models.

-Though the design of the gauge is not one of our favorites, it performed extremely well in tests of its accuracy, which is arguably the only truly important thing about a gauge.
-Tests had the AerGun's gauge within 3 PSI of our independent gauge at low pressures, and at higher pressures it was right on the money.
-This, along with our Editors' Choice JoeBlow Sport III, is tied for the most accurate pump we tested.
-The design of the gauge itself doesn't necessarily do it any favors in this area, but its precision measurement combines with the adjustable guide on the side of the gauge for excellent results.
+Though the design of the gauge is not one of our favorites, it performed quite well in tests of its accuracy, which is arguably the only truly important thing about a gauge.
+Tests had the AerGun's gauge within 3 PSI of our independent gauge at low pressures, and at higher pressures, it was right on the money.
+This puts it alongside the most accurate pumps we've tested.
+The design of the gauge itself doesn't necessarily do it any favors in this area, but its precision measurement combines with the adjustable guide on the side of the gauge for a good result.

 Soak in the green